All Collections

 Set up the Quality Assurance Readability features:

-1. From the Monsido Domain Overview (Globe icon) click Settings (the gear icon) at the top of the page.
+Click Settings (the gear icon) at the top of the Domain Overview page.
 The Admin Settings page opens.

 Note: The Settings button is only available to site admins.